Hounslow Streetspace governance

 - Determination of progression to trial implementation (via a temporary or experimental traffic order).
-This is set out in a Chief Officer Decision which will be published on the council’s website.
+This is set out in a Chief Officer Decision which will be published on the Council’s website.
 The use of temporary and experimental traffic orders in this way allows the council to implement the scheme quickly and simultaneously consult those impacted by it.
 Feedback received through this consultation is then considered at the point at which the council determines whether or not to make the scheme, or any aspects of it, permanent (more information on this below).

 - Trial scheme implemented.

-- Emergency modifications if required.
+- Emergency changes made if required.

 The following will be taken into consideration when reviewing each individual scheme;

 - General compliance with national, regional and local transport and environmental policy